brianbruggeman/termlog/CONTRIBUTING.rst

 Note that we use:

+* black: for better styling
 * isort: for styling the top imports
-* flake8: for general linting
 * mypy: for type linting
 * pytest: for tests
 * coverage: for test path coverage